9 Cheapest Countries to Visit: Dream Trips on a Budget

 Restaurants and hotels cost far less than in Western Europe.
 Tourism is still low-key and authentic.
 Moldova is genuinely one of the best-kept secrets in European travel.

-Average daily budget: $25–40 per person | Best time to visit: May–September — Moldova has warm summers and the vineyards are most beautiful during harvest season in September–October | Don’t miss: A wine cellar tour at Cricova or Mileștii Mici — Moldova has one of the largest underground wine collections in the world. | Tip: Moldova is easily combined with Romania — Chișinău to Bucharest is a 3-hour drive or direct bus, making it a natural add-on to a wider Eastern Europe itinerary.
+Average daily budget: $25–40 per person | Best time to visit: May–September — Moldova has warm summers and the vineyards are most beautiful during harvest season in September–October | Don’t miss: A wine cellar tour at Cricova or Mileștii Mici — Moldova has one of the largest underground wine collections in the world. | Tip: Moldova pairs well with a wider Romania trip — Iași is the closest and most natural first stop, while Bucharest is a longer travel day.
+Compare Moldova wine tours on Viator if you want Cricova or Mileștii Mici handled for you.

 How to Make Any of These Trips Happen